-In a very short time, La Juan D’Arienzo seduced the Buenos Aires dance scene and performed liveon television and radio shows.
+In a very short time, La Juan D’Arienzo seduced the Buenos Aires dance scene and performed live on television and radio shows.
 Since 2013, they also have toured throughout Argentina.
 In 2014, La Juan D’Arienzo made its first international tour of Europe, winning accolades from audiences at milongas and tango festivals in Germany, Switzerland, Italy, France, and Hungary.
 The musicians extended their international touring in 2015, to Asia.
-In 2018 “ La Juan D’Arienzo “ is getting ready to its first US tour which is going to take place in February-March 2019 performing in many cities of the States.
-Many other opportunities to dance the most amusing tango style are coming up!
+In 2018 “ La Juan D’Arienzo” is getting ready for its first US tour which is going to take place February-March 2019 performing in cities throughout the United States.

-Rod, better known as a Teacher/Dancer, is gaining rave reviews as a Djay around the U.S. and abroad.
+Rod, is gaining rave reviews as a Djay, not only throughout the US, but also abroad.
+His talents include teaching and dancing which have played a strong influence in his DJing skills.
 He creates a playlist that causes waves of emotion and energy, keeping the dancers engaged through the night.
 He has djay'd most recently at the 2018 Salt Lake City, New Orleans, and Windy City Tango festivals.
 You can hear him monthly in Chicago at the 312 monthly milonga as well as Pizpireta milonga.

 Lampis has been fascinated by tango and continuously tries to expand his understanding of this complex art form.
 Playing the right tanda at the right time is critical for an emotionally fulfilling evening of dancing and he aims to achieve exactly that with his music selections.
 Lampis focuses on traditional music that keeps the dancers on the floor until the very end of the milonga.
 He has been DJing for more than ten years in multiple festivals, encuentros, marathons, and major events all over the world.